Read the script

 Rolando: Sick leave, what’s that?

-Janus: In New York City if you’re sick you don’t to go to work, but you still get paid.
+Janus: In New York City if you’re sick you don’t have to go to work, but you still get paid.
 It’s called paid sick leave.
 I don’t know all the rules but my friend told me it’s for workers without a union contract like us.

 Cecilia: But what if your company doesn’t give you paid sick leave?
 What do you do?